aws-amplify/docs/docs/lib/datastore/fragments/js/setup-auth-rules/20_function-auth-snippet.md

 ## Configure custom authorization logic with AWS Lambda

-You can implement your own API authorization logic using an AWS Lambda function.
-To add a Lambda authorizer as an authentication mode for you AppSync API, please see the Settings section of the AppSync console.
+You can implement your own custom API authorization logic using an AWS Lambda function.
+To add a Lambda as an authorization mode for you AppSync API, go to the **Settings** section of the **AppSync console**.

 You will need to manage the details of token refreshes in your application code yourself.